janeteneto/IaC/README.md

     apt: pkg=mongodb state=present
 ````

+4. Run `sudo nano ansible-playbook mongo-db-playbook.yml` to run the script

+5. Do a status check of Mongodb with the command `ansible db -a "sudo systemctl status mongodb"`.
+This will only work before you ssh into db and have the hosts and yml file set correctly.

 **Some useful commands are:**

 - `sudo apt install tree` - see list (`ls`) but in a tree format